 - Horse feed bags

-- Light bulbs old style (but low-energy lightbulbs go into the WEEE bank at the Spendlove)
+- Light bulbs old style (but low-energy lightbulbs go into your black box with other WEEE electrical items)

 - Lint from tumble drier (or home compost)